Rank | Picture | Name | Rating | Shop |

 Easier Maintenance

-Sadly as plastic ages and time go on algae grows and what was once clear becomes opaque for UV damage.
+Sadly as plastic ages and time go on algae grows and what was once clear becomes opaque to UV damage.
 This means replacing plastic will be necessary every few years.

 The smaller the size, the less plastic needs to be replaced and it is much easier to do so.
 The smaller size makes it more stable and less susceptible to collapses.